 Common Rain-Related Accident Scenarios

-Spring rain contributes to several types of collisions in Charlotte:- Rear-End Collisions: Reduced traction makes it difficult to stop in time when traffic slows unexpectedly.
+- Rear-End Collisions: Reduced traction makes it difficult to stop in time when traffic slows unexpectedly.
 Following too closely is often a key factor.

 - Intersection Accidents: Vehicles sliding through intersections, running red lights, or misjudging turning lanes are common during wet conditions.